xcodegirl/career/README.md

 # xcodegirl

-I'm Jo Haor.
+I'm Jo Hoar.
 Welcome to my GitHub profile, where I am sharing about my career and work experience.

 ## About Me